HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 }
 {{</highlight>}}
 As you can see new methods are defined at the same level as the `Start()` and `Update()` method.
 And you can define them *below* the line where they are used.
 Actually we are defining the `Start()` and `Update()` methods in each script as well.
-The only difference between our methods and the methods predefined by Unity is, that Unity will try to call them automatically during execution, while we have to make sure our methods a called at some point.
+The only difference between our methods and the methods predefined by Unity is, that Unity will try to call them automatically during execution, while we have to make sure our methods a called at some point.<br>
 So how can a simple `void` method help us with our code?
 As an example let’s go back to the “Popping” cuboids from Chapter 04:
 {{<highlight c>}}
 public class ConditionalCuboids_Popping : MonoBehaviour